Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Introduction

 Compared to earlier results on higher-order spectral shift \cite{PSS,vNS22,vNS23}, the proof moreover gains an inductive structure: existence of the spectral shift function $\eta_k$ can be deduced from the existence of $\eta_{k-1}$.
 Our proof is thus split into induction basis -- existence of $\eta_1$ -- in Section \ref{sct:Krein}, and induction step in Section \ref{sct:Higher order}.
 Under different assumptions, existence of $\eta_1$ was already known, and the reader only interested in the cases already covered by \cite{Yafaev} needs only to read Section \ref{sct:Higher order}.

-A few days ago, the authors became aware of a draft by Peller and Aleksandrov \cite{AP24}, in which they independently obtained first-order differentiability for relatively bounded perturbations and a sharpening of \cite{Yafaev} for relatively trace-class perturbations, for a different class of scalar functions.
+While finishing this manuscript, the authors became aware of the preprint version of \cite{AP24}, which independently obtains first-order differentiability for relatively bounded perturbations and a sharpening of \cite{Yafaev} for relatively trace-class perturbations, for a different class of scalar functions.
+During the review process of the current paper, an independent preprint \cite{Fuerst} appeared connecting higher-order spectral shift functions with index theory for a concrete class of operators; its use of multiple operator integrals is closely related to our approach, though the goals differ.

-\paragraph{This article is structured as follows.} Section \ref{sec:prel} contains preliminaries, Section \ref{sec:moi} proves the multiple operator integration techniques needed in Sections \ref{sec:operator differ} and \ref{sec:ssf}, Section \ref{sec:operator differ} proves higher-order differentiability and existence of Taylor series, and Section \ref{sec:ssf} studies the existence of spectral shift functions of all orders.
+\paragraph{This article is structured as follows} Section \ref{sec:prel} contains preliminaries, Section \ref{sec:moi} proves the multiple operator integration techniques needed in Sections \ref{sec:operator differ} and \ref{sec:ssf}, Section \ref{sec:operator differ} proves higher-order differentiability and existence of Taylor series, and Section \ref{sec:ssf} studies the existence of spectral shift functions of all orders.

-\paragraph{Acknowledgement} The authors thank Anna Skripka, Fedor Sukochev, and Eva-Maria Hekkelman for essential remarks and stimulating discussions.
+\paragraph{Acknowledgement} The authors thank the anonymous referee for a careful reading of the manuscript and for providing numerous insightful suggestions, which have greatly improved the clarity and exposition of the article.
+The authors also thank Anna Skripka, Fedor Sukochev, and Eva-Maria Hekkelman for essential remarks and stimulating discussions.
 A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, by SERB, DST, Govt. of India.
 C. Pradhan acknowledges support from NBHM post-doc fellowship, Govt. of India.
 T.D.H. van Nuland was supported in part by ARC (Australian Research Council) grant FL17010005, and in part by the NWO project ‘Noncommutative multi-linear harmonic analysis and higher order spectral shift’, OCENW.M.22.070.